minprog/app-studio/info/10 Syllabus.md

 | 7         | Wed  12-Dec |
 | portfolio | Mon  17-Dec |

-You must complete all projects to be eligible for a satisfactory grade, unless granted an exception in writing by the course's heads.
+You must complete all projects before the deadline to be eligible for a satisfactory grade, unless granted an exception in writing by the course's heads.
 Also, no retakes are possible for any part of the course.
 You may re-take the course as a whole in a later semester.

 ### Exercises